 How can I submit?

-We will have a submission form for you when we open!
+We will be taking submissions via Moksha this time.
 If you are reading these guidelines and there is no link to a form, we are not open!

 What are the themes you most want to see?

 A few themes we have coming up:

 - July will be themed to Oops!
 All Selkies!
 Most of this issue is already set, but we may select a few more things from this submissions call.
 We do not have any selkie non-fiction at this time, for instance.
 If you have a selkie themed piece you’d like us to consider, please send it during the first two weeks of our period.
 If you are a Black or indigenous creator who has a selkie piece to share, we would especially love to hear from you!